article background

 The idea was that the extra cash from high-use households would pay for the upkeep of the electrical network, partially subsidising the bills of low-users, who burn less power and are less reliant on the national power grid.

 Back then, average NZ households consumed over 8000kWh a year, so most were on the standard rate.
-However, over the past decade, despite all our modern gadgets, energy consumption has fallen dramatically.
+However, over the past two decades, despite all our modern gadgets, energy consumption has fallen dramatically.

 Due to the increased use of more energy-efficient technologies, such as heat pumps, and the push towards properly insulated homes, average household consumption now sits around 7000kWh a year.
 And the majority of Kiwi homes (around 68%) are now in the low-user tariff.